ittechman101/HomageChallenge/README.md

 And every nurse can supply up to 24 people per a day in each center.
 This means that people can select among 24 time slots per a day if the center has more thann one nurse scheduled on the date.

+### Center Management Tab
+> You can select a vaccinationn center in Center Management tab and add nurses to the center.
 ![alt text](https://github.com/ittechman101/HomageChallenge/blob/4e9afd3dad8893d2b1dc2dde32bccbc1367d6657/screenshots/1.PNG)
 ![alt text](https://github.com/ittechman101/HomageChallenge/blob/4e9afd3dad8893d2b1dc2dde32bccbc1367d6657/screenshots/2.PNG)

+> After you adding nurses to the center, you can schedule the working days of nurses.
+Just click the calendar icon on each nurse.
 ![alt text](https://github.com/ittechman101/HomageChallenge/blob/4e9afd3dad8893d2b1dc2dde32bccbc1367d6657/screenshots/3.PNG)
 ![alt text](https://github.com/ittechman101/HomageChallenge/blob/4e9afd3dad8893d2b1dc2dde32bccbc1367d6657/screenshots/4.PNG)

+> And then you can book a slot in "Make a Booking" Tab
 ![alt text](https://github.com/ittechman101/HomageChallenge/blob/4e9afd3dad8893d2b1dc2dde32bccbc1367d6657/screenshots/5.PNG)

+> You can pick up a time slot on selected date.
+For example, if the center has not any nurse on the selected date, then you can't pick any time slot.
+Lets say that the center has two nurses working on the same date , 20220-03-21, then up to two people can register on the same time slot.

 ![alt text](https://github.com/ittechman101/HomageChallenge/blob/4e9afd3dad8893d2b1dc2dde32bccbc1367d6657/screenshots/6.PNG)
 ![alt text](https://github.com/ittechman101/HomageChallenge/blob/4e9afd3dad8893d2b1dc2dde32bccbc1367d6657/screenshots/7.PNG)